liquibase/Secure_POC/README.md

 Liquibase sales: https://www.liquibase.com/contact-us<br>

 # ⭐ Thank you!
-Thank you for evaluating Liquibase Pro!
+Thank you for evaluating Liquibase Secure!
 We hope to be a part of your DevOps journey.